Discover Barcelona : For a bite of tapas

 "Tapas", instructions for use

 Pintxos are tapas made on a slice of bread and spiked with a toothpick.
 They are typical of northwestern Spain, particularly the Basque country.
 They are usually eaten standing up, with the fingers, to accompany an aperitif.
 In Barcelona, the establishments offering this type of tapas are generally very touristy, with the exception of a few good addresses such as Cervecería Catalana and Koska Taverna.
 The latter is one of the flagship addresses on Carrer Blai, a pedestrian street in the Poble Sec district, home to many of the city's most authentic pintxos and montaditos bars.
 The montadito bears a striking resemblance to its cousin the pintxo: in fact, only purists will know the difference!
 It comes on a slightly wider slice of bread than the pintxo, and is distinguished by the absence of a toothpick.
 The bodega Quimet & Quimet, Barcelona's temple of montadito, is a must-stop to try these divine morsels garnished with mussels and caviar, mushrooms in truffled olive oil, or foie gras in volcanic salt.
 All to be enjoyed standing up, leaning against the counter or at a high table, as tradition dictates.
 Another gastronomic highlight is raciones (" racions " in Catalan), which generally refer to popular or seafaring cuisine: portions of squid, chocos (small cuttlefish), chipirons and bunyols de bacallà (cod fritters) are placed in the center of the table for better sharing.
 This type of tapas is truly typical of Barcelona, much more so than pintxos or montaditos.
 They're usually eaten with a fork, as a starter or as a complete meal, the only requirement being that you share your plate!
 In the taverns of the maritime districts, portions of fritos (fried fish) are accompanied by clams, prawns and fresh razor clams grilled a la plancha, as at Jai Ca, L'Ostia or the unmissable Cova Fumada.
 The latter is also famous for being the birthplace of the bomba, La Barceloneta's emblematic tapa in the form of a large ball stuffed with meat and potatoes.
-At l'hora del vermut - meaning "aperitif time" - Catalans are fond of stuffed olives, marinated anchovies, cockles and canned mussels, which are pecked with a toothpick.
-The old bodegas with their walls full of bottles and barrels are of course the ideal setting for a Catalan-style aperitif, such as Bodega Vasconia in Barri Gòtic or El Xampanyet in Born.
-But the vermouth craze, which has enjoyed a resurgence in popularity over the last decade or so, has also seen the birth of more "gastro" vermuterías, where traditional tapas are updated by young, up-to-the-minute chefs.
+At l'hora del vermut - meaning "aperitif time" - Catalans are fond of stuffed olives, marinated anchovies, cockles or canned mussels, which are pecked with a toothpick.
+The old bodegas, with their walls full of bottles and barrels, are of course the ideal setting for a Catalan-style aperitif, such as Bodega Vasconia in Barri Gòtic or El Xampanyet in Born, but the vermouth craze, which has been enjoying a resurgence in popularity over the past decade, has also seen the birth of more "gastro" vermuterías, where traditional tapas are updated by young, up-to-the-minute chefs.
 Morro Fi, with several addresses in Barcelona, was the forerunner of this trend.
-Barcelona's hipsters love its revisited classics, such asesqueixada (cod salad) orensaladilla rusa (vegetable macédoine).
+Barcelona's hipsters love its revisited classics, such asesqueixada (cod salad) orensaladilla rusa (mixed vegetables).

 The "tapas" revolution